 - From scratch

-The pandemic 2020 gave a strong boost to eCommerce.
-And the enterprise marketplaces weren’t left behind, but keep on conquering the retail industry.
+The pandemic in 2020 gave a strong boost to eCommerce.
+And the enterprise marketplaces weren’t left behind but kept on conquering the retail industry.
 The win-win benefits for sellers and customers: outreach in the right places with the right offer plus enhanced shopping.

 Hope that our enterprise marketplace overview helped you wireframe the idea of your future marketplace.
 Anyway, if you are looking for a reliable development partner, the Apiko team will gladly help to build an online platform for you.
 Schedule a call to discuss your project ideas.